sdray/sources-sdray.github.io/content/publication/covain-2009/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Extracting Phylogenetic Signal in Morphometric Data to Complete Molecular
+title: 'Extracting phylogenetic signal in morphometric data to complete molecular
-  Phylogenies: A Case Study on Harttiini (Siluriformes, Loricariidae) from the Guianas'
+  phylogenies: a case study on Harttiini (Siluriformes, Loricariidae) from the Guianas'
 subtitle: ''
 summary: ''
 authors: